open-mmlab/mmpose/docs/en/guide_to_framework.md

 In a keypoint detection task, data will be transformed among three scale spaces:

-- **Original Image Space**: the space where the images are stored.
+- **Original Image Space**: the space where the original images and annotations are stored.
 The sizes of different images are not necessarily the same

 - **Input Image Space**: the image space used for model input.
 All **images** and **annotations** will be transformed into this space, such as `256x256`, `256x192`, etc.